Travelling To Bali For First Timers

 Travelling to Bali for the first time?
 When people learn I’ve travelled to Bali many times in the past 15-20 years they hit me up for all the best tips for travelling to Bali.
 I’ve been asked by Kevin’s daughter to write this post especially for people travelling to Bali for the first time.

-The following tips and guide about travelling to Bali are completely based on my first-hand experiences plus few tips from the many friends that holiday in Bali regularly.
-You’ll notice their input around the best Bali surf report and best places to surf in Bali as I’m not a surfer! ?
+The following tips and guide about travelling to Bali are completely based on my first-hand experiences plus a few tips from the many friends that holiday in Bali regularly.
+You’ll notice their input around the best Bali surf report and best places to surf in Bali as I’m not a surfer.

 Best Travel Tips for Newbies Travelling To Bali